-As we begin on the material on climate, it is important that you have a clear understanding of some of the central elements of current scientific understandings of climate change.

-To review or learn some important elements of climate science, start by watching the Bill Nye video, then answer the accompanying questions below.
+To begin, it is important for you to have a clear understanding of some of the central elements of current scientific understandings of climate change.
+To learn some important elements of climate science, start by watching the Bill Nye video, then answer the accompanying questions below.